softlayer/softlayer-object-storage-php/README.markdown

 ## Notes
-ObjectStorage_Abstract has many properties but these three are the major componets
+ObjectStorage_Abstract has many properties but these three are the major componets.

     * $objectStorage: holds reference to a ObjectStorage object (optional)
     * $request: HTTP request object is consisted of headers and body
     * $response: HTTP response object is consisted of headers and body

 You can access to HTTP request or response object using ObjectStorage_Abstract::getRequest or ObjectStorage_Abstract::getResponse.
 You can also use convenience getter and setters.
 These can help you avoid doing like this:

 ```php
 $container->getResponse()->setMeta('description', 'example meta');
 $container->getRequest()->getBody();
 ```

 But you can do this instead:

 ```php
 $container->setMeta('description', 'example meta');
 $container->getBody();